Your Diet and Diabetes: What You Need to Know

-The good news is that most cases of type 2 diabetes are preventable through simple lifestyles changes.
-The three most important things to do: lose weight, if needed; eat healthy, and be active.
+The good news is that most cases of type 2 diabetes are preventable through simple lifestyle changes.
+The three most important things to do: lose weight, if needed; eat healthy; and be active.
 Reducing meat and increasing plant-based foods in your diet is one important step in lowering your risk of type 2 diabetes.

 This November is Diabetes Awareness Month, so to help make the connection between diet and diabetes, we’ve introduced a new hashtag — #DontLetDietBeatUs – along with social media graphics to to increase awareness of how eating more plant-based foods and less meat can help lower your risk of developing type 2 diabetes.
-All throughout the month, we will be posting recipes, cooking hacks, and shopping tips with the hashtag #DontLetDietBeatUs to help manage and prevent a prediabetes or diabetes diagnosis.
 You can also download our new set of creative materials, so you can help spread the word on how a meatless diet can reduce your risk of diabetes.

 We’ve also collaborated with our experts at Johns Hopkins Center for a Livable Future to compile a list of eating tips that can help you or a loved one reduce your risk of diabetes.